-- Review its standard operating procedures (SOPs) for the service on an annual basis, and following any significant untoward incidents related to the service. - Demonstrate that practitioners involved in the provision of the service have undertaken CPD relevant to this service. - Provide data that meets the requirements of the Authority. - Co-operate with any locally agreed assessment of service user experience.
+- Review its standard operating procedures (SOPs) for the service at least every two years, and following any significant untoward incidents related to the service. - Demonstrate that practitioners involved in the provision of the service have undertaken CPD relevant to this service. - Provide data that meets the requirements of the Authority. - Co-operate with any locally agreed assessment of service user experience.